Few products are pushed harder in the heating and air conditioning industry than variable speed furnaces. There are three reasons for this:

 - They’re high profit for manufacturers.

 Because of this, it’s difficult to find anything but marketing hype about these furnaces.
 Most of it is not only misleading but wrong.
-That’s not surprising.

-But using independent studies and years of consumer experience we can find the true pros and cons of these furnaces.
+Using independent studies and years of consumer experience we can find the true pros and cons of these furnaces.

 What is a Variable Speed Furnace?

-Variable speed furnaces claim to have three major benefits.
+These gas furnaces claim to have three major benefits.

 - Saves Money